Master of Education: Special Education

-Our master's degree in mentally/physically handicapped education is accredited by the National Council for Accreditation of Teacher Education and nationally recognized by our professional organization, Council for Exceptional Children (CEC).
+Our master's degree in special education is accredited by the National Council for Accreditation of Teacher Education and nationally recognized by our professional organization, Council for Exceptional Children (CEC).

 Elementary Education certified teachers can choose from the following: